invopop/gobl/regimes/it/README.md

 The regular approach in GOBL to indicate that an invoice is subject to the "reverse charge" mechanism, is simply to include the `reverse-charge` tag inside the invoice's tax section.

-Unfortunately in Italy this alone is not sufficient, each line item inside the document needs to be attributed with a specific exemption reason.
+Unfortunately in Italy this alone is not sufficient, each line item inside the document needs to be attributed with a specific exemption code.
 These are defined in the "Nature" (Natura) section below.
 Take the following line for example:

 ```json
 {